slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 **max(field)**

-It will select the maximum value from all records record as the value of the output.
+This operation selects the maximum value from all records as the value of the output.

 {{< query_sample
-id="as34234sdfgdf2323edsww"
+id="17"
 description="finds the maximum number of skills per company for one contact" entity="contacts" jsQueryMap="{group: {by: 'company', skills: 'max(numberOfSkills)'}}"